FAQs und Guides

 Copyright is an area of IP law that is becoming increasingly important, particularly with the creation and dissemination of a wide range of works now done by electronic means.

 The digital revolution is impacting not just on software copyright and music but in areas as diverse as book publishing, computer software, satellite broadcasting and databases.
+There is also much debate as to the impact of AI on the ownership and protection of copyright.

 What does copyright protect?

 Copyright protects sound recordings, films, broadcasts and original artistic, musical, dramatic and literary works.
 This includes books, websites, computer programs, videos, databases, maps, photographs, sculptures, maps and logos.
+To be protected a work must be original, which broadly means it must be the creation and/or intellectual expression of its author (and not copied from someone else).

 How long does copyright last for?

-For literary, musical, artistic and dramatic work copyright lasts for the creator's lifetime plus 70 years after their death.
-This applies also to software and can even apply to some functional (but still 'artistic') articles.
+For literary, musical, artistic and dramatic work copyright lasts for the creator’s lifetime, plus 70 years after their death.
+This applies also to software and can even apply to some functional (but still artistic) articles.

 Where films are concerned copyright lasts for 70 years after the death of the last of the directors, score composer and screenplay authors.